 The balanced and pleasing relationship of parts to a whole, whether in nature, society, or an individual.
 When we seek a work/life balance, we are in pursuit of harmony.
 Much of the aesthetic appeal of design depends on our personal desire for the visual experience of harmony.
 Likewise, when we shop at…

 - Target for a toaster that matches our mixer, we are in pursuit of harmony.

 The assurance of equitable and unbiased treatment.
-This is the sense of fairness and equality that underlies our concept of “everyman” or Average Joe.
+This sense of fairness and equality underlies our concept of “everyman” or Average Joe.
 It helps explain the immense popularity of products with a simple, impartial appeal to a very broad audience.

 - The Ford Taurus,

 - Levi jeans, and

 A sense of unity with everything around us.
 It is what some seek from the practice of spirituality and what others expect from a good tequila.
 Although we don’t normally think of them as a company, the Grateful Dead sustained its revenues for decades, building an experience that connected with its fans’ desire for oneness.
 Similarly, organizations that connect their members to nature or a broader sense of the world are capable of evoking a meaning of oneness.

 - The United Nations.